-Italy’s technocrat prime minister Mario Monti said in a radio interview on Friday that he was willing to consider a broad coalition with Silvio Berlusconi’s conservative party, provided the former premier wasn’t part of it.
+Italy’s technocrat prime minister, Mario Monti, has said in a radio interview he is willing to consider a broad coalition with Silvio Berlusconi’s conservatives, provided the former premier isn’t part of it.

-Monti, a former European commissioner who replaced Berlusconi in November 2011 when the country appeared to teeter on the brink of sovereign default, said he had “no intention of making any agreement with parties that aren’t strongly reformist.”
+Monti, a former European commissioner who replaced Berlusconi in November 2011, when Italy appeared to teeter on the brink of sovereign default, said he had “no intention of making any agreement with parties that aren’t strongly reformist.”

 Berlusconi, who is leading the right-wing Il Popolo della Libertà into next month’s election, has improved his poll numbers by rallying against “German” austerity and the European Central Bank’s unwillingness to finance Italian deficit spending.

-“If there is anything that needs to be cleansed from Italy, it is Monti and his caretaker government,” he argued.
+“If there is anything that needs to be cleansed from Italy, it is Monti and his caretaker government,” he said.

 Il Popolo della Libertà pulled its support from Monti’s cabinet in December, citing a collapse in home sales, negative growth, higher taxes and tepid labor reforms.